ansible/ansible-builder/docs/definition.rst

    base and builder images.
 2. Defining ``EE_BASE_IMAGE`` or ``EE_BUILDER_IMAGE`` in the ``build_args_defaults``
    section, or with the :ref:`build-arg` CLI option, is no longer allowed.
+3. The ``additional_build_steps`` section allows for specifying additional commands either before or after each of the four build phases (base/galaxy/builder/final).
+   The version 1 format supported this for only the final build phase.

 An example version 2 execution environment definition schema is as follows: